krishnanlab/teaching/2019-fall_statgaps/README.md

 1. Discuss common misunderstandings & typical errors in the practice of statistical data analysis.
 2. Provide a mental toolkit for critical thinking and enquiry of analytical methods and results.

 Classes will involve lectures, discussions, hands-on exercises, and homework about concepts critical to the day-to-day use and consumption of quantitative/computational techniques.
-Please use this [course flyer](https://github.com/krishnanlab/teaching/blob/master/2018-fall_statgaps/BMB961-301_Nov18_Flyer.pdf) to help spread the word.
+Please use this [course flyer](https://github.com/krishnanlab/teaching/blob/master/2019-fall_statgaps/CMSE890-310_Nov06_Flyer.pdf) to help spread the word.

-### Prerequisites
+**Note**
+Open to both undergraduate and graduate students.
+Counts toward the CMSE minor, graduate certificates, and dual PhD.
+Please email Heather Johnson at john1451@msu.edu for an override.

+**Prerequisites**
 This is *not* an introductory course in statistics or programming.
 We will assume: 1) Familiarity with basic statistics & probability.
 2) Ability to do basic data wrangling, analyses, & visualization using R or Python.
 - Strongly recommended MSU courses: CMSE 201 and CMSE 890 Sec 301-or-304 and Sec 302.
-- Check out some [recommended online preparatory materials](https://github.com/krishnanlab/teaching/tree/master/2018-fall_statgaps/README.md#recommended-preparatory-materials) listed below that you can use to refresh all these concetps.
+- Check out some [recommended online preparatory materials](https://github.com/krishnanlab/teaching/tree/master/2019-fall_statgaps/README.md#recommended-preparatory-materials) listed below that you can use to refresh all these concetps.

-### Registration
-If you are not a declared Biochemistry graduate student, please contact Arjun (arjun@msu.edu) and then submit the online override request form found [here](https://bmb.natsci.msu.edu/undergraduate/override-request-form/).
-For more specific information, please visit this [page](https://bmb.natsci.msu.edu/undergraduate/undergrad-grad-course-descriptions/).
+CMSE 201 or CMSE 301-304 or equivalent with programming experience and two semesters of introductory biology (LB 144 and 145 OR BS 161 and 162 OR BS 181H and 182H, or equivalent).
+Statistics at the level of STT 231 is strongly recommended.

+Basically, it would be assumed that you:
+- know how to code in one of the mainstream languages like Python or R,
+- have an understanding of basic statistics and probability, and
+- have studied basic genetics, molecular biology, and cellular biology.

 ### Courve Survey
-Please fill-out the [course survey](https://docs.google.com/forms/d/e/1FAIpQLSdZLf7RtVsQACe4XIO_a3AhGSXIJzJ9JfL9EFWXvcN2eB9fFA/viewform) to help me know better about your background, motivation, etc.
+Please fill-out the [course survey](TBD) to help me know better about your background, motivation, etc.

 ## Instructor Contact Information